Octiv Digital

 Use Structured Data In Your Content

-Set yourself apart from other real estate websites in your area even more by using structured data.
-This type of meta data further informs Googlebot about the type of content you offer specific to the real estate category.
+Use structured data to set yourself apart from other real estate websites in your area even more.
+This type of meta data further informs Googlebot about the content you offer specific to the real estate category.
 Learn more about structured data implementation at http://schema.org/RealEstateAgent.

 Link Acquisition

-Like everything else with real estate SEO, there’s an assumption that all authentic links are pointing to the bigger real estate firms.
-However, there is plenty of real estate backlink data to prove that’s not the case.
-With with the right content marketing strategy, websites still earn plenty of authoritative backlinks.
+Like everything else in real estate SEO, there’s an assumption that all authentic links point to the bigger real estate firms.
+However, plenty of real estate backlink data proves that’s not the case.
+With the right content marketing strategy, websites can still earn plenty of authoritative backlinks.

-Before jumping into a content or outreach strategy, make sure you have the basics of local SEO covered first.
-Publish your contact information and website on local directories, claim and optimize a Google My Business page and use sites like Yelp to further increase your authority.
+Before embarking on a content or outreach strategy, ensure you have the basics of local SEO covered.
+Publish your contact information and website on local directories, claim and optimize a Google Business Profile page, and use sites like Yelp to increase your authority further.

-And if you belong to a bigger real estate firm like Lyons, Coldwell Banker, Century 21, etc., request a link from the firm site pointing to yours.
+If you belong to a bigger real estate firm like Lyons, Coldwell Banker, Century 21, etc., request a link from the firm’s site to yours.

 Above is an example of a backlink from a real estate firm point to an individual agent’s site.
 This is a highly relevant link that carries tremendous authority that Google loves.